gothicmuppet/kof98umol/index.md

 - GANK - Focus on support.
 They are a mix of DPS and TANK.
 - ![Formation pic](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse1.mm.bing.net%2Fth%3Fid%3DOIP.cLa0681XJLkLyVNsx5POqQHaDm%26pid%3DApi&f=1)

+Equipment
+- Weapon boosts ATK
+- Pants and Shoes boost DEF & HP
+- Shirt boosts HP

 Skills
+- Boost stats of character
+- The more you evolve the character, then the more skills you open up.

 Eight gates